themzaid/themzaid/README.md

 ### Hi there 👋🏻

-- 🔭 I’m currently learning **Frontend Technologies** such as JavaScript/TypeScript, React, CSS libraries, etc.
+- 🔭 I’m currently working with **Frontend Technologies** such as JavaScript/TypeScript, React, Tailwind, etc.
 - 🌱 I’m currently learning **Frontend Architecture.**
 - 👯 I’m looking to collaborate with other **Developers.**
 - 🧐 I’m seeking assistance with with **Backend Development.**